jeremy-edward-bauerle/LegendSRD/edited-output/blood_magic/hand-edited.md

 is applied multiple times, once for each target included; the spell’s Intensity is never divided between them.

-Combine
+#### Combine

 Manipulating this component allows the sorcerer to combine the effects of multiple Sorcery spells in a single casting, so they will affect the target simultaneously.
 This is the most powerful aspect of Sorcery, as it allows a skilful sorcerer to use his Magic Points judiciously and achieve multiple effects within a short space of time.

 * A spell may not be combined with itself – only different spells may be combined.
 * If the combined spells come from different grimoires, then the lowest Grimoire skill is used as the base casting chance.
 * The spells must all have the same target or targets.
 A sorcerer cannot combine a Palsy targeting an enemy and a Spell Resistance targeting himself, for instance.

-44
-Alex Greene (order #3262370)                                                                            7
 * Any other manipulation effects applied in a combined spellcasting apply to each and every one of the spells involved.
 Only one Magic Point need be spent per manipulation effect, regardless of the number of spells involved.
 * Each additional spell added to a combined spellcasting costs one extra Magic Point and reduces the casting chance by 10%.

-Life Energy
+### Life Energy

 For sacrificial Sorcery, the Magic Points needed to cast spells are no longer generated by Characteristic POW but instead are harvested from the spilling of blood or draining of life-force.
 A number of different methods are available to produce these Magic Points,